 STRIKER SELF- AND COLLECTIVE CARE

 Activism and fighting for things you care about can be damaging- you put too much time and effort into projects, burn out, exhaust yourself and in the end the whole campaign suffers.
 Obviously this sucks, not least because the distribution of workloads in activist groups is often gendered and racialized, leaving women, non-binary people, and people of colour more prone to burnout.
+Those who do the care that is fundamental to campaign success often do not get cared for and do not find the kind of comfort they’re supposed to in organising.
+So there’s an important politics and distribution of power within care that we need to be aware of and challenged.

 Campaigns like Rent Strike fundamentally depend on students talking to each other and caring for their communities.
 Just to take two examples: the idea to join a rent strike is much more appealing when your mates are doing it, and eviction resistance (if it needs to happen) requires strong informal bonds between strikers to work.
 When the eviction threats start coming through, what 18 year-old freshers with mental health problems and parents on their back need most is support and agency.

 This is why we need to make a conscious effort to build communities of care, or ‘solidarity networks’, on our campuses.
 This involves not just taking care of ourselves as individuals and sharing workloads or responsibilities within our groups, it also means actively trying to rebuild the student communities that have been destroyed through the marketisation of universities.
 Communities of care will improve student life, but also make your campaigns stronger (and more sustainable) as they’ll hopefully be articulated around the Rent Strike project.
+Care is not just about surviving day-to-day but enabling others and ourselves to grow, sometimes by facing difficulty, but always by supporting each other with radical love.

 Some pro tips on how to avoid individual and group burn-out:

 Don’t let the ‘productivity culture’ eat you and others up: it’s important to take breaks, to not come to meetings when you’re just too tired or busy, etc. You should actively try to create a culture that respects people’s mental and physical limits when it comes to activism.
+This requires understanding and empathy as well as fixed times for breaks - like right after big actions.
+People have different needs and capacities, so if it’s ok with them check what they are.

 Share responsibilities!
 This means making sure people’s workloads are balanced evenly, but also that the same people aren’t doing the same things all the time.
 Not relying on a few people is important both for them (because we all need breaks) and the group.
 This might mean training people so that they’re ready to take on new tasks.
 It might mean spending time building halls-based groups to make connections with students easier.
 It’s not always a question of individual responsibility, although you should also pay attention to that.